 Discover Wildlife – Aquila Private Game Reserve is known for the Big Five safari that opens up the opportunity to spot lion, leopard, rhino, elephant, and buffalo.
 The Fairy Glen, a malaria-free venue for safari, is home to blue wildebeest, giraffe, zebra, and the endangered bontebok (antelope).

 Go Shopping – The popularity of the Pan African Market lies in its offerings, especially old folk art and custom-made garments.
 While Heartworks is known for its gift items and souvenirs, Baraka is where you find African masks, Indian leather notebooks, and wire- woven baskets.
 The Bay Harbor Market is for shoppers of all tastes.
-You can choose from a fine collection of craftwork and items for home decoration.
+You can choose from an excellent collection of craftwork and items for home decoration.

 Accommodation in Cape Town